smallk/smallk.github.io/pages_documentation.md

 		3. Flat Clustering via NMF-BPP or NMF-HALS

 The suite of SmallK implementations of NMF algorithms are suitable in many applications such as image processing, interactive visual analytics, speckle removal from SAR images, recommender systems, information fusion, outlier detection, chemometrics, and many more.

-<br>The SmallK library requires either MacOSX or Linux.
+The SmallK library requires either MacOSX or Linux.
 A Windows version may be provided in the future.
 ### Prerequisites
 The following list is the software packages/libraries required to build the SmallK NMF library code: